p-alik/Netflow-Parser/README.md

 Netflow-Parser
 ==============

-Netflow::Parser will parse NetFlow datagrams by applying known templates and execute a callback method for each flow.
+Netflow::Parser parse NetFlow -- ONLY Version 9 -- datagrams by applying known templates and execute a callback method for each flow.